 - Conspiracy to commit any of the above crimes

 If you’ve been denied life insurance because of felony drug possession or intent to sell in the past, there’s a chance you can still get life insurance.
-There are life insurance carriers who may be more likely to insure you than others under these circumstances.
+Some life insurance carriers may be more likely to insure you than others under these circumstances.
 These carriers will consider the following factors related to felony convictions for drug charges:

 - Amount of time served in jail or prison

 - Time since the felony occurred

 - Time since parole probation periods

 The type of drug-related felony also plays a role.
 Marijuana possession, for example, isn’t as much of a red flag for insurance companies as convictions for trafficking or distributing cocaine or heroin.
 Being far removed from a conviction will give you the best chance of being insured.

 To find companies more likely to approve your application despite drug-related felonies, work with an experienced company like SelectQuote which can search dozens of carriers at once based on your unique situation.